This post reviews the Woolworth Building tours.

 The 60-minute tour includes an introduction to the building while looking at the facade of the building.

-You will also visit the lower-level and see the old bank vault and what is left of the former subway entrances.
+You will also get a more detailed narration of the lobby's intricate architecture and visit the lower level to see the old bank vault and what is left of the former subway entrances.

 Tour Reviews

+Here is what others had to say about these tours.
 These tours receive rave reviews on TripAdvisor.
 They are rated 4 1/2 out of 5 stars.

-The tours also are described with superlatives like fantastic, fascinating, incredible, beyond excellent and much more than expected.
+The tours also are described with superlatives like "fantastic", "fascinating, incredible", "beyond excellent" and "much more than expected".

 Reviewers were impressed with the guides noting that they were extremely knowledgeable, approachable, and passionate.